Day Trip Guide to Enchanted Rock: A Natural Wonder of Texas

 Pets are not allowed on any trails except the Loop Trail for their safety and for the conservation of the trails.
 Pets are also required to stay on leashes and are not allowed to be left at campsites or in vehicles.
 Also, pick up after your pets!

 You will be provided a paper map at the entrance of the park.
-If you don’t wish to carry around the physical map, visit the Texas Parks and Wildlife - Enchanted Rock information page (located here) ahead of your arrival where you can screenshot the downloadable PDF trail/camp/park maps to have available on your phone at all times.
+You probably don’t want to carry that around, though!
+I recommend either downloading the trails you will be hiking on AllTrails before your arrival, or visiting the Texas Parks and Wildlife - Enchanted Rock information page (located here), where you can screenshot the downloadable PDF trail/camp/park maps to have available on your phone at all times.

-Note: you may lose or have spotty cellphone service at Enchanted Rock which is why I encourage you to download these maps prior to your arrival.
+Note: You may have spotty cellphone service at Enchanted Rock, which is why I encourage you to download these maps prior to your arrival.

 Carpool